Translate

 Applications will be evaluated based on the following criteria:

-• Research issue(s), goal(s), and outcome(s) are clearly articulated.
+• Research question, objective, and outcomes are clearly articulated.

 • Research methodology and approach adhere to generally recognized doctoral standards.